PhiCtl/Panda-final-project/index.md

 <h2> Our storyteller </h2>
 <h3> Quotebank processed dataset </h3>

 Here is our raw storyteller !
-From **21,470,292** quotes we extracted **335,250** quotes dealing with environment, so roughly **1.5 %**.
+From <b>21,470,292</b> quotes we extracted <b>335,250</b> quotes dealing with environment, so roughly <b>1.5 %</b>.
 Below we present the gender repartition per year on those quotes.
-Women tend to represent **one fifth** of the total number of speakers on the topic.
+Women tend to represent <b>one fifth</b> of the total number of speakers on the topic.

 {% include statistics_quotes.html %}